GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/manage-budgets.md

 * **Current Spend** — Your current spend relative to alert thresholds (next section) you've set.
 * **Forecasted Spend** — How much you are forecasted to spend by the end of the budget period.

-You will also notice a budget preview that encorporates a machine-learning prediction of future spend.
+You will also notice a budget preview that incorporates a machine-learning prediction of future spend.

 Lastly, if you're configuring a recurring budget, you have the option to factor in growth in spending for subsequent periods.
 This will adjust your budget amount in future periods, increasing it by a growth percentage rate set by you.